MEET THE TEAM

 Previously, Gabe spent three years in New York City, working first for the Union Square Partnership, one of New York’s largest and oldest Business Improvement Districts.
 He transitioned this into a position with Massey Knakal Realty Services, where he was involved in the marketing and sale of over $130 million in real estate investment opportunities throughout New York City.
 These two experiences provided Gabe with solid grounding in the legal, public policy, financial, historic, community and political aspects of real estate development, strategy and process.
 Gabe's career began as a Washington, DC staffer to Congressmen Henry Waxman.

-Gabe almost never misses an opportunity to play pick-up basketball, and enjoys coaching little league basketball and flag football in his spare time.
+Gabe lives in the Larchmont area with his wife, Giulia, and dog Lucky Jack, and almost never misses an opportunity to play pick-up basketball.
 He graduated from Union College in Schenectady, NY, with a B.A. in Political Science.

 JAMES MCDERMOTT